MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### Is this free?
 Will I be charged for these licenses?

-No user can incur any cost to your organization without your express consent, so neither free nor trial licenses can cause any charges to your organization.
+No user can incur any cost to your organization without your express consent.
+Free and trial licenses can't cause any charges to your organization.

-### I removed the Power Automate Free license and users can still access it.
+### I removed the Power Automate free license and users can still access it.

-The Power Automate Free license is included only for tracking purposes.
-As covered in the first section, it is not possible to prevent another person from using Power Automate for individual purposes.
+The Power Automate free license is included only for tracking purposes.
+It isn't possible to prevent another person from using Power Automate for individual purposes.

 ### Why can't I see all Power Automate licenses in the Office 365 Admin portal?

 Users can use Power Automate either as individuals or as a part of their organization.
 Licenses at the organization level will always be visible in the Office 365 portal.
-However, if a user signs up for a trial as an individual then that is not managed by their Office 365 admin and will not show up in the portal.
+However, if a user signs up for a trial as an individual, then that isn't managed by their Office 365 admin and won't show up in the portal.

 ### How does an individual find out what plan they are on?

 1. Sign into [Power Automate](https://make.powerautomate.com).
-1. Select your profile picture in the top right corner of the screen.
+1. On the top right corner of the screen, select your profile picture.
 1. Select **View account**.
 1. Select the **Subscriptions** tile.
-1. Search for **Power Automate** under the **Licenses** section.
+1. Under the **Licenses** section, search for **Power Automate**.

-   You will see the license that you have for Power Automate.
+   You'll see the license that you have for Power Automate.

-### Will Power Automate sign up impact the identities in my organization?
+### Will Power Automate signup impact the identities in my organization?

-If your organization already has an existing Office 365 environment and all users in your organization have Office 365 accounts, then identity management is not impacted.
+If your organization already has an existing Office 365 environment and all users in your organization have Office 365 accounts, then identity management isn't impacted.

-If your organization already has an existing Office 365 environment but not all users in your organization have Office 365 accounts, then we create a user in the tenant and assign licenses based on the user’s work or school email address.
-This means that the number of users you are managing at any particular time will grow as users in your organization sign up for the service.
+If your organization already has an existing Office 365 environment, but not all users in your organization have Office 365 accounts, then we create a user in the tenant.
+We'll also assign licenses based on the user’s work or school email address.
+This means that the number of users you're managing at any time will grow as users in your organization sign up for the service.

-If your organization does not have an Office 365 environment connected to your email domain, there is no change in how you manage identity.
-Users will be added to a new, cloud-only user directory, and you will have the option to take over as the tenant admin and manage them.
+If your organization doesn't have an Office 365 environment connected to your email domain, there isn't a change in how you manage identity.
+Users will be added to a new, cloud-only user directory, and you'll have the option to take over as the tenant admin and manage them.

 ### A new tenant was created by Power Automate, how do I manage this?

 If a new tenant was created by Power Automate, then you can claim and manage that tenant using the following steps:

 1. Join the tenant by signing up for Power Automate using an email address domain that matches the tenant domain you want to manage.
 For example, if Microsoft created the contoso.com tenant, then join the tenant with an email address ending with @contoso.com.
-1. Claim admin control by verifying domain ownership: once you are in the tenant, you can promote yourself to the admin role by verifying domain ownership.
+1. Claim admin control by verifying domain ownership: once you're in the tenant, you can promote yourself to the admin role by verifying domain ownership.
 To do so, follow these steps:

    1. Go to [https://admin.microsoft.com](https://admin.microsoft.com/Start?sku=flow_free).
    1. Select the app launcher icon in the upper-left and choose Admin.